Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 PrepScholar has a handful of highlights, but more than anything, I think this course’s most valuable asset is its proprietary algorithm, which customizes each student’s study plan to their particular needs.

 If you’re pressed for time to study because of work, school or kids (or maybe all three), PrepScholar could be a really good option.
 Their program essentially uses an algorithm to analyze your progress throughout the program, and then changes your study plan on a daily basis for ultimate efficiency.

 It will literally shift around your assigned work and lessons to optimize your learning path and ensure you’re getting the most lift with the least effort.
 It works surprisingly well, and I like this feature for busy professionals who only have time to study for 20-30 minutes per day.

 Beyond the adaptive tech, PrepScholar also has some pretty good lessons, which are delivered in a text and video-based format.
-While these lessons are heavy on the text-side (a drawback visual learners), they are extremely detail oriented and I particularly liked the test taking hacks and strategies they offer.
+While these lessons are heavy on the text-side (a drawback for visual learners), they are extremely detail-oriented and I particularly liked the test taking hacks and strategies they offer.

 Lastly, I need to mention PrepScholar’s 60+ point score increase guarantee.
-Here’s how it works: complete all the lessons in the program, work all your practice questions and tests, and score at least 60 points better on the GMAT, or your money back.
+Here’s how it works: complete all the lessons in the program, work all your practice questions and tests, and score at least 60 points better on the GMAT Focus, or your money back.
 Pretty simple.

-Though both of these GMAT prep courses have a lot to offer, given the significant price disparity and nature of the central lesson work (video vs text), I have to go with Magoosh here.
+Though both of these GMAT prep courses have a lot to offer, given the nature of the central lesson work (video vs text), I have to go with Magoosh here.

 Overall, I just think Magoosh provides more bang for your buck and will be more effective.